harshalslimaye/awesome-woocommerce/README.md

 - [WooCommerce Direct Checkout] (https://wordpress.org/plugins/woocommerce-direct-checkout/) - You can skip shopping cart page and implement add to cart button redirect to checkout page or you can redirect to other existing page
 - [Weight/Country Shipping for WooCommerce] (https://wordpress.org/plugins/oik-weightcountry-shipping/) - Adds per-country and weight based shipping cost calculation method to your WooCommerce store
 - [Minimum Purchase for WooCommerce] (https://wordpress.org/plugins/minimum-purchase-for-woocommerce/) - This plugin allows you to set up minimum purchase rules for products in your store
+- [WooCommerce Upload My File] (https://wordpress.org/plugins/woocommerce-upload-my-file/) - Adds the possibility to upload a file after an order is completed and attached it to that order

 ### Import And Export
 - [Woocommerce CSV importer] (https://wordpress.org/plugins/woocommerce-csvimport/) - Import products into WooCommerce